New Student Placement Exam

 The General Examination enables your Doctoral Committee to assess whether the you have sufficient background of study and preparation of topic to merit commencement of your dissertation.
 Passing the General Exam means that you are formally a PhD Candidate.

-- Get a more detailed step-by-step overview of the General Exam in the Advising website.
+- Get a more detailed overview of the General Exam.

 The purpose of the Final Examination is to enable your Doctoral Committee to assess whether you have produced a dissertation that is a significant contribution to biostatistical knowledge and yourself have PhD-level training in biostatistical research.

-- Get a more detailed step-by-step overview of the Final Exam in the Advising website.
+- Get a more detailed overview of the Final Exam.